miguelmota/http-message-parser/README.md

 # Docs

-The function takes in a string or [Buffer](https://nodejs.org/api/buffer.html).
+The function takes in a string or [Buffer](https://nodejs.org/api/buffer.html) (recommended).

-The result message body and multipart bodies will always return back as a [Buffer](https://nodejs.org/api/buffer.html) in order to retain it's original encoding, for example when parsing binary audio data you don't want the data to be stringified.
+The result message body and multipart bodies will always return back as a [Buffer](https://nodejs.org/api/buffer.html) in order to retain it's original encoding, for example when it parses a response containing binary audio data it won't stringify the body.
+The library avoids stringifying the content by slicing the input buffer into it's respective sections.

 # Usage